lexie-kaia/Nettube/README.md

 **Key Features**

 - Setting up _Node.js_ development environment with _Babel_, _ESLint_, _Prettier_
-- Creating a web server with _Express.js_ and implementing MVC pattern and REST APIs
+- Creating a web server with _Express.js_ and implementing MVC pattern
 - Manipulating _MongoDB Atlas_ with _Mongoose_
+- implementing social authentication with _Passport.js_
 - Using AJAX with _fetch APIs_ and _Axios_
 - Creating front-end pages with _Pug_ & _Sass_ and buldling assets with _Gulp_
 - Deploying with _AWS lightsail_ and _S3_ service